 Last years Nicky Henderson trained horse Might Bite is having a second go at the race.
 He’s leading the odds, will he win the race like the bookies are expecting or will he be pipped at the post by Waiting Patiently, Presenting Percy or Native River?

 It’s getting quite close to race day with the Christmas season being almost upon us.
 The bookies and tipsters will be getting ready to write their articles that are full of tips.
-We especially like bet365 and 888sport for blog posts with racing tips.
+We especially like 888sport for blog posts with racing tips.

 There have been a number of records set in recent years.
 Nichols could be worth looking out for as well as Nicky Henderson who trained last years winner.
 Fourteen horses have won it more than once, Desert Orchid won it four times and Kauto Star won it five times.